 It is important to note that pets are not allowed at Al Mamzar Beach Park.
 Also, campfires and shisha are not permitted, and any barbecues must take place only in the designated areas in the park.
-As with other parks, alcohol and smoking is prohibited, and beachwear must be strictly adhered to only at the beach.
+As with other parks, alcohol and smoking are prohibited, and beachwear must be strictly adhered to only at the beach.

 Smart Park facilities at Al Mamzar

-Al Mamzar Beach Park is the first Smart Park in Dubai, with many ‘smart’ 21st century amenities to ensure you are able to stay safe and connected with your loved ones while having a good time at the park.
+Al Mamzar Beach Park is the first Smart Park in Dubai, with many ‘smart’ 21st-century amenities to ensure you are able to stay safe and connected with your loved ones while having a good time at the park.

 Starting from the entrances, ‘Smart Gates’ allow you to access using your RTA Nol cards, and therefore avoid queuing up for an entry ticket.

-The strange palm tree-like structures that you may spot in the park are in fact ‘Smart Trees’ or ‘Smart Palms’ allowing you to charge your phone and connect to Wifi while offering some shade.
+The strange palm tree-like structures that you may spot in the park are in fact, ‘Smart Trees’ or ‘Smart Palms, ’ allowing you to charge your phone and connect to Wifi while offering some shade.
 A similar function is also available at the ‘Smart Benches’, again without the use of any USB cables.

 With the children running around, wouldn’t it be amazing if you could track their whereabouts?
-Well, with the ‘Smart Watches’ you can.
+Well, with the ‘Smart Watches’, you can.
 This waterproof smartwatch with GPS can be paired with smartphones to help families keep track of their children and people of determination inside the park.